-Website that are designed and SEO’ed for bands should contain a few primary features that visitors who click through to a bands website are searching for; tour dates, information about the band members, personal interaction points, and a way to contact the band to build that connection and remove that separation between the band and its fans (this is one thing that bands try to accomplish while on stage by going into the audience or bringing someone up on stage).
+Websites that are designed and SEO’ed for bands should contain a few primary features that visitors are searching for.
+These include: tour dates, information about the band members, personal interaction points, and a way to contact the band to build that connection – this is one thing that bands try to accomplish while on stage by going into the audience or bringing someone up on stage).

 Challenges of SEO for Band Website